 Any successful startup has hard skilled people.

-- a marketer could have grown his blog about NBA players from 0 to 50k visitors per month while at Uni;
+- A marketer could have grown his blog about NBA players from 0 to 50k visitors per month while at Uni;

 You can build any type of house that you want (liberty, post-modern, wooden, etc.) but you need concrete for the foundation.

-2. Not scared of failure
+2. Not Scared of Failure

 Some think that failing means hours and days, days and nights of hard-working can translate into a product that does not attract any customer.
 That’s learning, not failing.

-PS.
+P.S.
 I believe that accepting failure well is an innate characteristic.
 Either a person has it or doesn’t.
 If he/she doesn’t, they should go for a regular job!

 3. Fast Learner

-4. Lateral thinker
+4. Lateral Thinker

 You want a co-founder that thinks like a customer.
-Every customer wanted (and still want) faster ways of transportation and the easiest and powerful smartphones.
+Every customer wanted (and still wants) faster ways of transportation and the easiest and most powerful smartphones.
 As Michael Templeman says in his article How to Be a Trendsetter, “We are all consumers.
 We all know what we need, like and think is cool.
 One way to be a trendsetter is to think like a consumer.
 What products or services would you love to see?”

-5. Aligned on the vision
+5. Aligned Vision

 James Clear’s interpretation clearly wraps up the “failure of vision” problem: “A Failure of Vision is a WHY problem.
-It happens because your vision or goal for what you want to become doesn’t align with the actions you are taking”.
+It happens because of your vision or goal for what you want to become doesn’t align with the actions you are taking”.
 An example?
 Secrets, a famous startup from Silicon Valley failed because “it does not represent the vision I had when starting the company”, David Bittow said.